pu2clr/SI4735/examples/README.md

 ## Example 03 - SS4735 Arduino Library example with LCD 20x4 I2C

+It is a example that shows how to set up a LCD and SI4735 on the same I2C bus.
 This sketch uses the Rotary Encoder Class implementation from Ben Buxton.
 The source code is included together with this sketch.
 This sketch also uses the LiquidCrystal I2C Library by Frank de Brabander.
 You can install LiquidCrystal I2C via Manage Libraries on your Arduino IDE.

 Click [here](https://github.com/pu2clr/SI4735/blob/master/examples/SI4735_03_LCD_20x4_I2C/SI4735_03_LCD_20x4_I2C.ino) to see this example.